Flow control in Visual Basic 6.0

 End Module

 We have a num variable.
 It is assigned 31.
-The If
+The If keyword checks for a boolean

 expression.
 The expression is put between square brackets.
 31 > 0 is true, so the statement inside the